 Many non-citizens have questions when it comes to working for Uber.
 Here are some of the most common that come up.

-Can You Drive for Uber With an International Driver’s License?
+Can You Drive for Uber as an International Student?

 Can You Drive for Uber With an ITIN?

-Can You Drive for Uber With fn AB-60 (California) License?
+Can You Drive for Uber With a Work Permit (EAD)?

 Having a work permit, also known as an Employment Authorization Document (EAD), is generally a requirement to legally work in the United States.
 If you have a valid work permit, you may be eligible to drive for Uber as long as you meet the other requirements set by the company.